-You’ll meet all kinds of people in the store.
-Some will be in a good mood, while some will be angry, irate, or even furious.
-Some customers will shout on you for no reason at all.
-That is the daily bread of retail worker, one of the downsides of this position.
+One meets with all kinds of people in the retail store.
+Some are in a good mood, while some others are angry, irate, or even furious.
+Some customers will shout on you for no apparent reason.
+That is the daily bread of a retail worker, one of the negative aspects of this job.

 Inquiring about your reaction, interviewers try to understand your attitude.
 It is in accordance with the internal policy of the company?
-Do you understand the golden rule that the customer is always right, even if he’s wrong?
+Do you understand the golden rule that the customer is always right even if they are wrong?

-I try my best to satisfy each customer.
-I always listen carefully, smile, and try to be as friendly as possible.
-However, some customers will be angry at all times, doesn’t matter what you do.
-If that happens, I will apologize to the customer, and if my apology doesn’t help, I will ask more experienced colleague (supervisor) to handle the customer.
+I try my best to avoid that.
+I always listen carefully to their needs, and try to satisfy them with my service.
+However, some customers will be angry, doesn’t matter what we do.
+If that happened to me, I would apologize to the customer, and if my apology did not help, I would seek an assistance of a more experienced colleague.

 I would try to identify the problem.
-I would ask him what exactly made him unhappy about my service, and try to help him.
-However, if I was unable to solve a problem, or calm him down, I would most likely try to simply proceed with his checkout quickly, so he would not disturb other customers.
-After all, one has to count with angry customers, they belong to every shop.
-It does not distract me, or affects me negatively in job.
-It simply belongs to retail.
+I would ask them what exactly made them unhappy in regards to my service, and I would try to help them.
+However, if I was unable to solve them problem, I would most likely try to simply proceed with their checkout, so they would not disturb other customers.
+One has to count to meet some angry customers, it is just a part of the job.
+It would neither distract nor upset me.

-Did you like the answers?
-You will find great answers to a variety of retail interview questions in my eBook, the Interview Success Guide.
+Special tip: Did you like the answers?
+You will find great answers to 30 most common interview questions in my eBook, the Interview Success Guide.
 You can check it here: Matthew’s eBook.